dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 ![](../../images/extras/big-sur/readme/dev-cat.png)

-Select the number for the Big Sur beta to start downloading it. (screenshot)
+Select the number for the Big Sur beta to start downloading it.
+(Screenshot)

 ![](../../images/extras/big-sur/readme/big-sur-download.png)